-- Operational status: The applicant must have a cybersecurity risk management plan in place before the grant is awarded if the applicant is already providing services at the time of the grant.
-If not providing services, applicant will be required to demonstrate readiness to operationalize the plan upon providing service after the grant award. - NIST Framework and Executive Order Compliance: The cybersecurity risk management plan must be based on the latest available version of the National Institute of Standards and Technology (NIST) Framework. - Security and Privacy Controls: The plan must also adhere to the standards and controls outlined in Executive Order 14028 and must specify the particular security and privacy controls being implemented. - Evaluation and Updates: Establish a process for periodic evaluation and assessment of the cybersecurity risk management plan.
+- Operational status: The Potential Applicant must have a cybersecurity risk management plan in place before the grant is awarded, if the Potential Applicant is already providing services prior to the grand award.
+If not providing services, the Potential Applicant must demonstrate readiness to operationalize the plan upon providing service after the grant award. - NIST Framework and Executive Order Compliance: The cybersecurity risk management plan must be based on the latest available version of the National Institute of Standards and Technology (NIST) Framework. - Security and Privacy Controls: The plan must adhere to the standards and controls outlined in Executive Order 14028 and must specify the particular security and privacy controls being implemented. - Evaluation and Updates: Establish a process for periodic evaluation and assessment of the cybersecurity risk management plan.
 Ensure that the plan will be regularly reviewed and updated.